Azure/azure-webpubsub/docs/concepts/overview.md

 <event_name> <message>
 ```

-There are 5 system preserved events: `connect`, `send`, `disconnect`, `join`, `leave` and `publish`, that should not be used as the custom `event_name`. *Custom* events can register their own event hanlders.
+There are 6 system preserved events: `connect`, `send`, `disconnect`, `join`, `leave` and `publish`, that should not be used as the custom `event_name`. *Custom* events can register their event handlers.

-These keywords starts the message frame, they can be text for text message frames or UTF8 encoded binaries for binary message frames.
+These keywords start the message frame, they can be `text` format for text message frames or UTF8 encoded binaries for binary message frames.

 Service declines the client if the message does not start with any of these keywords.

 #### Scenarios:
-Such clients can be used when clients wants to talk to each other.
-Messages sent from client1 to the service and service delivers the message directly to client2 if the clients are authorized.
+Such clients can be used when clients want to talk to each other.
+Messages are sent from `client1` to the service and the service delivers the message directly to `client2` if the clients are authorized.

 Client1: